 Refer note 5 of standalone financial statements in respect of investment made and loan granted to its WOS and Emphasis of Matter paragraph above.
-The Company has carried out impairment assessment for the recoverability of loans & investments into WOS as at 31st March, 2022 and has made provision for impairment amounting to Rs.
-135.00 Lakhs for the year ended 31st March, 2022 (aggregate impairment provision upto 31st March, 2022 is Rs.
-675.00 Lakhs) for the investment in WOS.
+The Company has carried out impairment assessment for the recoverability of loans & investments into WOS as at March 31, 2023 and has made provision for impairment amounting to Rs.
+135 Lakhs for the year ended March 31, 2023 (aggregate impairment provision upto March 31, 2023 is Rs.810 Lakhs) for the investment in WOS.
 Accordingly, we determined this to be a key audit matter.

 As part of our audit procedures, we have evaluated the assumptions and estimates used by the management while conducting the impairment test.
-We have discussed the future business outlook, the steps taken by the management to improve the performance of WOS and SDS, the budgets presented to the Board of Directors and impact on account of Covid-19 on the business operations of the WOS and SDS.
-In respect of loan, we have verified the balance confirmation and compliance with repayment schedule.
+We have discussed the future business outlook, the steps taken by the management to improve the performance of WOS and SDS and the budgets presented to the Board of Directors In respect of loan, we have verified the balance confirmation and compliance with repayment schedule.